clk-project/clk/doc/use_cases/rolling_your_own.md

-  describe     Describe the given profile echo         Log a message env          Show the environment exec         Run a command. extension    Extension related commands flowdep      Manipulate command flow
-               dependencies.
-  fork         Create a brand new project, based
-               on clk that can be used by itself. hello-world  Just say hello help         Display help information launcher     Manipulate launchers log          Log a message parameter    Manipulate command parameters password     Manipulate your passwords pip          Run pip in the context of this installation of clk plugin       Manipulate plugins trigger      Manipulate command triggers value        Manipulate the values
+  describe     Describe the given profile echo         Log a message env          Show the environment exec         Run a program, like good old times. extension    Extension related commands flowdep      Manipulate command flow dependencies. fork         Create a brand new project, based on clk that can be used by itself. hello-world  Just say hello help         Display help information launcher     Manipulate launchers log          Log a message parameter    Manipulate command parameters pip          Run pip in the context of this installation of clk plugin       Manipulate plugins python       Run the python executable that is currently running clk secret       Manipulate your secrets trigger      Manipulate command triggers value        Manipulate the values
 ```